 Since beginning her teaching career in 2008, Chelsea loves helping her students find their own unique voice, and build a foundation in healthy technique that will support them in their chosen genre.
-Chelsea is an Advanced Level Certified Instructor and member of the Institute for Vocal Advancement, an international organization dedicated to the education and integrity of voice teachers around the globe.
-As an Advanced Level teacher, she trains and mentors other teachers all over the world, and also offers her services as a musical theatre expert through IVA’s elective course program.
-Her students have been featured in a national Coca-Cola commercial, sung the national anthem at Red Bull Stadium, competed in NBC’s The Voice, regularly audition for Broadway and professional shows, and are pursuing independent musical careers.
+Chelsea is a Mentor Level Certified Instructor and member of the Institute for Vocal Advancement, an international organization dedicated to the education and integrity of voice teachers around the globe.
+As a Mentor Level teacher, she trains other teachers all over the world, and also offers her services as a musical theatre expert through IVA’s elective course program.
+Her students have been featured in a national Coca-Cola commercial, competed in NBC’s The Voice, are on Broadway and starring in National Tours, and are pursuing independent musical careers.

 Amanda Flynn is a professional actress, singer, musical theatre educator, and voice teacher.
 As a performer, she was an original cast member of the LA company of Wicked understudying the role of Glinda.
 She was also part of the Las Vegas company of Mamma Mia as an understudy for Sophie, and the Laurey understudy in the national tour of the last Broadway revival of Oklahoma.
 Regional credits include Diana Devereaux in Of Thee I Sing at Bard Summerscape, Betty Blake in Will Rogers Follies at Stage Door Theatre, Urleen in Footloose at Carousel Dinner Theatre, A Christmas Carol at The McCarter Theatre, and Ragtime at The Fulton Opera House.
 Also numerous concerts, readings, workshops, and recordings throughout NYC including the album “I’m Ready: The Song of Rob Rokicki,” available on iTunes.